 Establishment.
 A single economic unit that engages in one, or predominantly one, type of economic activity.
 For private industries in the survey, the establishment is usually a single physical location, such as a mine, a factory, an office, or a store, where workers produce goods or provide services.

 - For private industry, if a sampled establishment is owned by a larger entity with many locations, only the employment and characteristics of the establishment selected for the sample are considered for the survey.

 - For state and local governments, an establishment can include more than one physical location, such as a school district or a police department.

 Full-time or part-time status.
 For the ORS, full-time or part-time status is not determined by the number of hours worked, but is based on the establishment's definition of those terms.
 This characteristic is collected for the ORS as described in the Design section and ensures that job requirements correspond to the selected jobs.
 However, estimates are not published by this level of detail.

 Job.
-A position of employment at an establishment in which one or more workers are employed.
-It is characterized by its main function and any work tasks in support of that function.
+A position where one or more workers are employed at an establishment.
+The job is characterized by its critical tasks in support of the critical function(s).
 The term job refers to a single position in a single establishment, but an establishment may have more than one worker in that job on their payroll.
 For example, a restaurant may have 20 waiters all serving the same function and performing identical tasks.
-ORS considers all 20 of those waiters to be duplicates of the same job at that worksite.
-Because ORS focuses on the requirements of a job but is weighted by the amount of workers employed in that job, "jobs" and "workers" may be used interchangeably in ORS publications.
+The ORS considers all 20 of those waiters to be duplicates of the same job at that worksite.
+Because the ORS measures the requirements of a job and is weighted by the amount of workers employed in that job, "jobs" and "workers" may be used interchangeably in ORS publications.

 Percentiles.
 Percentiles (10th, 25th, 50th-median, 75th, and 90th) are used for estimates with continuous values, such as hours spent sitting, or days of prior work experience required.
 More detailed information is included in the Calculation section.

-Last Modified Date: April 29, 2019
+Last Modified Date: September 29, 2020